LarryChenCode/LoanAndCreditCard_ETL_Capstone/README.md

 ### Transaction Type Analysis
 ![Transaction Type Count](image/3_1_transaction_type_count.png)
-Plot showing which transaction type has the highest transaction count.
+The count of transactions for different transaction types, with the top three being bills (6861), healthcare (6723), and test (6683).

 ### Top 10 States by Customer Count
 ![Top 10 States by Customers](image/3_2_top_10_states_customers.png)
-Plot showing the top 10 states with the highest number of customers.
+The number of customers in the top 10 states, with New York (96) leading.

 ### Top 10 Customers by Transaction Sum
 ![Top 10 Customers by Transaction Sum](image/3_3_top_10_customers_transaction_sum.png)
-Plot showing the top 10 customers with the highest transaction sums.
+The total transaction sum for the top 10 customers, with Daly Leticia Fly ($5,633.07) having the highest transaction sum.

 ### Self-Employed Approval Percentage
 ![Self-Employed Approval Percentage](image/5_1_self_employed_approval_percentage_pie.png)
-Plot showing the percentage of applications approved for self-employed applicants.
+The approval rate of loan applications for self-employed applicants, with 65.71% approved and 34.29% not approved.

 ### Married Male Rejection Percentage
-![Married Male Rejection Percentage](image/5_2_married_male_rejection_percentage_pie.png) Plot showing the rejection percentage for married male applicants.
+![Married Male Rejection Percentage](image/5_2_married_male_rejection_percentage_pie.png) The rejection rate of loan applications for married male applicants, with 28.43% rejected and 71.57% not rejected.

 ### Top Three Months by Transaction Volume
-![Top Three Months by Transaction Volume](image/5_3_top_three_months_transaction_volume.png) Plot showing the top three months with the largest volume of transactions.
+![Top Three Months by Transaction Volume](image/5_3_top_three_months_transaction_volume.png) The top three months with the largest transaction volumes, showing February 2018 (3959), May 2018 (3946), and October 2018 (3946).

 ### The Branch with the Highest Healthcare Transactions Amount
-![Highest Healthcare Transactions Branch](image/5_4_highest_healthcare_transactions_branch.png) Plot showing which branch processed the highest total value of healthcare transactions.
+![Highest Healthcare Transactions Branch](image/5_4_highest_healthcare_transactions_branch.png) The branch with the highest total value of healthcare transactions, with branch code 25 ($4,370.18) leading.